Best fonts for a CV: Top 10 fonts and tips

 Stylization

 A font should embody the character and spirit of your industry while also falling in line with the content of your CV.
-As you’ve seen above, the header and section titles are important attention grabbers in your document as they indicate important sections like your skills and work experience.
+As you’ve seen above, the header and section titles are important attention grabbers in your document as they indicate important sections like your CV skills and work experience.
 To distinguish these sections you can make them visually unique by bolding the title, having the title capitalized or using another readable font from the same family.

 Example: